Frequently Asked Questions

 How do you celebrate Communion and can I join in?

 We celebrate Communion at our Sunday morning service.
 The bread and wine is usually served from the front.
 Anyone who knows Jesus Christ as their Saviour and Lord is welcome to take communion with us, regardless of their church background.
 If you’re not sure what this means, or you feel uncomfortable about taking bread and wine, please feel free to remain seated.
 Both alcoholic and non-alcoholic wine are served and we offer gluten-free bread.
 We like to include the children so we offer red grapes and bread.

 Free drinks and snacks are served after the Sunday morning service so if you have the chance to stick around and chat this is a great opportunity to get to know new people.

 Is there someone who can pray with me?

 Our prayer ministry team is available during Sunday morning communion or at the end of the service.
-They wear green lanyards and are at the front of the church, usually at the left hand side as you are facing the stage.
+They are at the front of the church at the right hand side as you are facing the stage.
 They will be happy to pray with you or just to listen if you would like to talk to someone.

 What about children and teenagers?